Hengle/Folkvangr/FAQs.md

 ### What is the story about?

+The story follows two main protagonists, a brother and sister.
+The characters' relationship and conflicts are the central point of the game.
+Early on they accidentally discover a relic that attracts the attention of the antagonists and results in an exxtended game of cat and mouse as they are hunted across the land.

-The story is not intended to ever develop into an epic where the characters must save the world from cataclysmic destruction.
-Instead the characters' conflicts are the central point of the game.
+The story is not about the characters needing to save the world from cataclysmic destruction.

 ### Features?